Walking is 28% Faster with an FES

 Getting to the clinic for a 9.30 appointment was a bit of a mission.
 I was determined to get to the clinic with the FES fitted and ready to go, I achieved that.
 OK, I forgot my walking stick but remembered phone, wallet, and manbag, all in all a good result.

-The physiotherapist agreed with me that the FES had been a success but while it is correcting the foot drop problem but I still suffer leg drop.
+The physiotherapist agreed with me that the FES had been a success but while it is correcting the foot drop problem I still suffer leg drop.
 In other words I cannot lift my leg from the hip but I was told to be patient.
 Now it was time to measure the effectiveness of the FES.
-I had to walk along a 10 metre line first of all with the FES turned off and then with it turned on.
+It is very simple.
+Walk along a 10 metre line first of all with the FES turned off and then turn it on and repeat the 10 metre walk Now compare the times.

-I was 28% faster using the FES.
+I was 28% faster with an FES.
 I thought that was a really good result, so did they.